Creating a Wiretap

 Implement a Wiretap

-Service we will be using will be using is called Sockeye, this is a simple web application that will log the events it receives.
+Service we will be using is called Event Display, which is a simple service that logs the events it receives.

 Using the Wiretap

 Now that we have all the parts in place, we can utilize our

 Wiretap to monitor the events that are being sent through our broker from the